 If a mountain lion attacks, do not roll into a ball and play dead: it will only see you as small prey.
 The cougar prefers to attack the back of the head and neck, so protect that area as much as you can.
 To avoid that, face the cougar, and beat the tar out of it.
 Punch it repeatedly in the head, go for the eyes, hit it with a hiking pole, stab it with a knife, use rocks or whatever is around.

 That may seem to require more bravery than you feel, but in an attack, you have no choice but to confront the situation.

 Moose can be found in many locales around the U.S., not just up in Alaska.
 I live in an area where moose were repopulated and whose numbers are increasing.

 If a moose feels threatened by your presence or that you are invading its territory, it will either pick up and leave or it will get aggressive and approach menacingly.
 Again, as suggested above, do not approach.
 Give it a wide berth or wait until it decides to move away.
 If you spot one, back away slowly, but if it charges, do NOT think you can stare it down.
 Your best bet is to turn and run, but not so fast or uncontrollably that you may fall.
 Try to put some trees or obstacles between it and you.
 Most often when it feels it has sufficiently driven you away, it will stop.

 If it does get close enough to hit you or knock you down, do everything you can to get back up and continue running.
-There are very few stories about a moose prolonging a chase to the point of death of its target, but they are big, and they can hurt.
+There are very few stories about a moose prolonging a chase to the point of death of its target, but they are big, and a hit will hurt.